-The Head of School and Executive Headteacher, along with the SENDCO, will publish a clear picture of the resources (e.g., a whole school provision map) that are available to the school.
+The Headteacher along with other members of our senior leadership team and SENCo will publish a clear picture of the resources (e.g. a whole school provision map) that are available to the school.

-Our Head of School and Executive Headteacher will ensure that any member of staff working with any CYP who has SEND is aware of their needs and have arrangements in place to meet them.
+Our Headteacher will ensure that any member of staff working with any CYP who has SEND is aware of their needs and have arrangements in place to meet them.

-Role of the SENDCO
+Role of the SENCo

-c.87 The SENDCO has an important role to play with the Head of School and Executive Headteacher and governing body, in determining the strategic development of SEN policy and provision in the school.
-They will be most effective in that role if they are part of the school leadership team.

-c.88 The SENDCO has day-to-day responsibility for the operation of SEN policy and coordination of specific provision made to support individual pupils with SEN, including those who have EHC plans.

-c.8S The SENDCO provides professional guidance to colleagues and will work closely with staff, parents, and other agencies.
-The SENDCO should be aware of the provision in the Local Offer and be able to work with professionals providing a support role to families to ensure that pupils with SEN receive appropriate support and high-quality teaching.

-c.SO The key responsibilities of the SENDCO will include:

-- overseeing the day-to-day operation of the school's SEN policy - co-ordinating provision for children with SEN - liaising with the relevant Designated Teacher where a looked after pupil has SEN - advising on the graduated approach to providing SEN support - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - liaising with parents of pupils with SEN - liaising with early years providers, other schools, educational psychologists, health, and social care professionals, and independent or voluntary bodies - being a key point of contact with external agencies, especially the local authority and its support services - liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned - working with the Head of School and Executive Headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - ensuring that the school keeps the records of all pupils with SEN up to date
+- 6.87 The SENCo has an important role to play with the Headteacher and governing body, in determining the strategic development of SEN policy and provision in the school.
+They will be most effective in that role if they are part of the school leadership team. - 6.88 The SENCo has day-to-day responsibility for the operation of SEN policy and coordination of specific provision made to support individual pupils with SEN, including those who have EHC plans. - 6.89 The SENCo provides professional guidance to colleagues and will work closely with staff, parents and other agencies.
+The SENCo should be aware of the provision in the Local Offer and be able to work with professionals providing a support role to families to ensure that pupils with SEN receive appropriate support and high quality teaching. - 6.90 The key responsibilities of the SENCo will include: - overseeing the day-to-day operation of the school's SEN policy - co-ordinating provision for children with SEN - liaising with the relevant Designated Teacher where a looked after pupil has SEN - · advising on the graduated approach to providing SEN support - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - liaising with parents of pupils with SEN - liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies - being a key point of contact with external agencies, especially the local authority and its support services - liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned - working with the headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - ensuring that the school keeps the records of all pupils with SEN up to date

-Our school will ensure that the SENDCO has sufficient time and resources to carry out these functions.
-We will provide our SENDCO with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities in a similar way to other important strategic roles within a school.
+Our school will ensure that the SENCo has sufficient time and resources to carry out these functions.
+We will provide our SENCo with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities in a similar way to other important strategic roles within a school.